 The fields "Registry Admin/Tech/Billing/Registrant ID:" refer to the Repository Object Identifier (ROID) for the contact object as specified in RFC 5733 (called Admin/Tech/Registrant ID in Specification 4 of the Base Registry Agreement).

-The implementation of an RDAP service in accordance with the "RDAP Operational Profile for gTLD Registries and Registrars" is required for all gTLD registries in order to achieve consistent labeling and display.

 Registry Operator MAY output additional RDDS fields, as defined in the WHOIS Advisory, without further approval by ICANN.
 The key and the value of each additional field MUST NOT: include browser executable code (e.g., Javascript); provide confidential information of any sort; or cause a negative impact to the security, stability, or resiliency of the Internet’s DNS or other systems.
 Prior to deployment, Registry Operator SHALL provide the list of all additional RDDS fields to ICANN.
 Registry Operator SHALL provide to ICANN any changes to the list of additional RDDS fields prior to deploying such changes.

-Effective Date: 1 February 2017
+Effective Date: 1 April 2017